salesforce order of execution

 - If there are workflow field updates, updates the record again.

-- If the record was updated with workflow field updates, fires before update triggers and after update triggers one more time (and only one more time), in addition to standard validations.
+- If the record was updated with workflow field updates, fires before update triggers and after update trigger one more time (and only one more time), in addition to standard validations.
 Custom validation rules, duplicate rules, and escalation rules are not run again.

 - Executes processes and flows launched via processes and flow trigger workflow actions.( process builder)